Corerx, Inc. Completes Acquisition Of Societal CDMO, Inc.

-(MENAFN- GlobeNewsWire - Nasdaq) CLEARWATER, Fla., April 08, 2024 (GLOBE NEWSWIRE) -- CoreRx, Inc. (“CoreRx”) today announced that it has completed its acquisition of Societal CDMO, Inc. (“Societal CDMO”) (Nasdaq: SCTL), a contract development and manufacturing organization dedicated to solving complex formulation and manufacturing challenges primarily focused on small molecule therapeutics.
+(MENAFN- Caribbean News Global) CLEARWATER, Fla.–(BUSINESS WIRE)–CoreRx, Inc. (“CoreRx”) today announced that it has completed its acquisition of Societal CDMO, Inc. (“Societal CDMO”) (Nasdaq: SCTL), a contract development and manufacturing organization dedicated to solving complex formulation and manufacturing challenges primarily focused on small molecule therapeutics.

 The Offer and the Merger